Seeing double: How to avoid buying a stolen and cloned car

 Don’t make payment with cash, particularly if the car is costing you more than about £3,000.
 Some cloners will take a banker’s draft as part-payment, because the cash part is sufficient profit without ever cashing the draft.

 Most crooks selling cloned cars would rather walk away from a sale than take a payment that could be traced back to them.
-If it doesn’t feel right, walk away.
+If it doesn’t feel right to you, walk away.
+There will always be other cars you could buy.

-Is the vehicle advertised saying the owner has mislaid or lost the V5?
+Is the vehicle advertised saying the owner has mislaid or lost the V5C?
 Then buyer beware!
 This is a red flag you should check very, very carefully.

 Motoring Research team